Kanaricc/iron_tank/README.md

 #### Checker

-A checker will receive input, output of the program, and give the result of comparation.
+A checker will receive input, output of the program, and give the result of comparison.

 Two arguments are provided for the checker passing by `argv`: